gustavo-fardo/darknet_ros/README.md

 - **Running**

-   Detailed information can be found [below](#yolo-ros-real-time-object-detection-for-ros) Running with yolov3.weights:
+   Detailed information can be found [below](#yolo-ros-real-time-object-detection-for-ros).

+   Running with yolov3.weights:
     - **Webcam**
         ```bash